Substra/substra-documentation/docs/source/documentation/concepts.rst

 Permissons for a user to download an asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Users of a organization can export (aka download) from Connect to their local environment:
+Users of a organization can export (aka download) from Substra to their local environment:

 * the opener of a dataset if the organization has process permissions on the dataset
 * the archive of an algorithm if the organization has process permissions on the algorithm